pkdone/mongo-mangler/README.md

 ### Faking Library

 The _[fake_payments](examples/pipeline_example_fake_payments.js)_ example pipeline provided in this project shows an example of how to generate fictitious bank account records using the supplied _faker_ library.
-Below is the list of _faking_ functions provided for use in your custom pipelines, with descriptions for each:
+Below is the list of _faking_ functions the library provides for use in your custom pipelines, with descriptions for each:

 ```javascript
 // Generate a random date between now and a maximum number of milliseconds from now